 - Day to day management of money

 - Positive and negative habits and actions with money – or your money mindset

 - How to plan your money to achieve the lifestyle you want.

 - How to create wealth in every area of your life, not just financial.

 The key to working with a financial coach is they can use all their skills to help you use all your skills to make money work for you.

 The coaching process is a guided process providing education, insight and guidance about your options and the potential advantages and disadvantages of various actions.

 Let’s face it; not many of us have had any training or education in money.
-Many of us just started earning it and spending it, and that was the induction over.
+Many of us just started earning it and spending it, which was the induction.